 OutputStatus: active To Action From -- ------ ---- OpenSSH ALLOW Anywhere Nginx Full ALLOW Anywhere OpenSSH (v6) ALLOW Anywhere (v6) Nginx Full (v6) ALLOW Anywhere (v6)

-Next, let’s run Certbot and fetch our certificates.
+Next, you’ll run Certbot and fetch your certificates.

 Certbot provides a variety of ways to obtain SSL certificates through plugins.
-The Nginx plugin will take care of reconfiguring Nginx and reloading the config whenever necessary.
-To use this plugin, type the following:
+The Nginx plugin will take care of reconfiguring Nginx and reloading the configuration whenever necessary.
+To use this plugin, run the following:

-- sudo certbot --nginx -d example.com -d www.example.com
+- sudo certbot --nginx -d your_domain -d your_domain

 certbot with the